kri55is/Flickster/README.md

 The following **optional** features are implemented:

-* [ ] Display a nice default [placeholder graphic](http://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#configuring-picasso) for each image during loading.
+* [x] Display a nice default [placeholder graphic](http://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#configuring-picasso) for each image during loading.

 The following **bonus** features are implemented:

-* [ ] Allow user to view details of the movie including ratings and popularity within a separate activity or dialog fragment.
+* [/] Allow user to view details of the movie including ratings and popularity within a separate activity or dialog fragment.
 * [ ] When viewing a popular movie (i.e. a movie voted for more than 5 stars) the video should show the full backdrop image as the layout.
 Uses [Heterogenous ListViews](http://guides.codepath.com/android/Implementing-a-Heterogenous-ListView) or [Heterogenous RecyclerView](http://guides.codepath.com/android/Heterogenous-Layouts-inside-RecyclerView) to show different layouts.
 * [ ] Allow video trailers to be played in full-screen using the YouTubePlayerView.
     * [ ] Overlay a play icon for videos that can be played.